westonea252/KillerHomeLab/Exchange2013-with-External-Access-1-Forest_2-DomainControllers_2-ADSites_2-Workstations/README.md

 Exchange
 - File Share Witness Creation
-- Exchange 2016 OS Prerequisites
+- Exchange 2013 OS Prerequisites
-- Exchange 2016 Installation
+- Exchange 2013 Installation
-- Request/Receive Exchange 2016 SAN Certificate from Issuing CA
+- Request/Receive Exchange 2013 SAN Certificate from Issuing CA
-- Exchange 2016 Certificate Enablement
+- Exchange 2013 Certificate Enablement
 - Exchange Virtual Directory Internal/External Configuration
 - Exchange Virtual Directory Authentication Configuration
 - DAG Creation and Adding both Exchange Servers

 Parameters that support changes
 - Exchange Org Name.
 Enter a name that will be used for your Exchange Organization Name.
+- Exchange2013ISOUrl.
+You must enter a URL or created SAS URL that points to an Exchange 2013 ISO for this installation to be successful.
-- Exchange2016ISOUrl.
-You must enter a URL or created SAS URL that points to an Exchange 2016 ISO for this installation to be successful.
+- Exchange2013CUEXEUrl.
+You must enter a URL or created SAS URL that points to an Exchange 2016 CU EXE for this installation to be successful.
 - Admin Username.
 Enter a valid Admin Username
 - Admin Password.
 Enter a valid Admin Password
 - To Email.
 Please provide a working email address that the Trusted Certificate Authority Chain Can be sent to.
 These certificates will allow access to Exchange Services like OWA, EAS and Outlook without Certificate Security warnings.
 (Depending on What Public IP you get initially.
 Exchange mailflow may be blocked if it's blacklisted)